-where $\Sigma$ is a poset ideal of $\Lambda$ and $\lambda$ lies inside or just above $\Sigma$. \end{proof} It follows from Theorem \ref{reg-graded-filtration} that given an ideal $U_\Lambda$ generated by a quadratic sequence, we obtain an upper bound for the regularity of all its powers once we know the regularity of its related ideals.
-Given the ideal $U_\Lambda$ and the poset structure of $\Lambda$, one can compute the related ideals and their regularities.
-The structure of the related ideals are not very well-understood in general.
-Here we study a subclass of ideals generated by $d$-sequence, \cite{Hu82}, for which structure of the related ideals are quite simple.
+It follows from Theorem \ref{reg-graded-filtration} that given an ideal $U_\Lambda$ generated by a quadratic sequence, an upper bound for the regularity of all its powers can be obtained once we know the regularity of its related ideals.
+Given the ideal $U_\Lambda$ and the poset structure of $\Lambda$, one can compute the related ideals and their regularity.
+But, in general, structure of the related ideals is not very well-understood.
+Here we study ideals generated by $d$-sequence for which the related ideals structure is much simpler.

 Let $u_1,\dots,u_n$ be homogeneous elements in $R$.
-Then ${u_1},\dots,{u_n}$ is said to be a \textit{homogeneous $d$-sequence} if \begin{enumerate} \item $u_i$ is not in the ideal generated by the rest of the $u_j$'s and \item for all $k \geq i+1$ and all $i \geq 0,$ $( (u_1, \ldots, u_i) : u_{i+1}u_k) = ( (u_1, \ldots, u_i) : u_k)$. \end{enumerate} Costa, in \cite{costa85}, proved that $(u_1, \ldots, u_n)$ is a $d$-sequence if and only if for $1 \leq i \leq n$
+Then, ${u_1},\dots,{u_n}$ is said to be a \textit{homogeneous $d$-sequence} if \begin{enumerate} \item $u_i$ is not in the ideal generated by the rest of the $u_j$'s and \item for all $k \geq i+1$ and all $i \geq 0,$ $( (u_1, \ldots, u_i) : u_{i+1}u_k) = ( (u_1, \ldots, u_i) : u_k)$. \end{enumerate} Costa, in \cite{costa85}, proved that $(u_1, \ldots, u_n)$ is a $d$-sequence if and only if for $1 \leq i \leq n$